 Summary

-Communication work doesn't end after sending emails because true communication is about ensuring your message is received, understood, and acted upon—not just delivered.
-Relying solely on email can lead to confusion, missed responsibilities, and stalled projects, making follow-up and real-time interactions essential for progress.
+Communication work doesn't end after sending emails because true communication requires ensuring your message is received, understood, and acted upon—not just delivered.
+Simply hitting "send" can leave room for misinterpretations, missed tasks, and confusion, meaning follow-up and real conversations are essential for clarity and progress.

 -